oleksandrivan/fazua-calendar/README.md

 ##Execution
 ```$ ./calendar <SpeedFactor>```

 Where SpeedFactor is the factor to increase program simulation time.
-'1' by Default
+'1' by Default if ommited

 ##Notes
 - Make sure file schedule.txt is present where program is executed